jonaspleyer/cellular_raza-homepage/static/publications/2024-joss/paper.md

 ## Spatially Localized Interactions

-One of the most fundamental assumptions within `cellular_raza` is that each and every interaction is of finite range.
+One useful assumption within `cellular_raza` is that each and every interaction is of finite range.
-This means that cellular agents only interact with their nearest neighbour and close environment.
+This means that cellular agents only interact with a limited amount of neighbors and close environment.
 Any long-ranged interactions must be the result of a collection of short-ranged interactions.
 This assumption enables us to split the simulation domain into chunks and process them individually although some communication is needed in order to deal with boundary conditions.